hellstorm-software/Kult-Rising/readme.md

 - added to level 0 cluster 2 (100%)
     - added 2 new exits and ~ 8 new areas
 - fixed an issue causing lootable duffle bags to display the wrong name in the UI
+- fixed an issue causing lootable containers that were not chests to appear as chests on certain occasions

 ----------------------------------------------------------